"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 After all, are you?

-HOT TIP: To keep track of everything I create a private post on WordPress where I have all posts links in sets of 5 and the page links set separately.
+HOT TIP: To keep track of everything, I create a private post on WordPress where all posts link in sets of 5 and the page links set separately.

 Internal External What’s Left?